rajeshyelnare-2022/swaggertwo/README.md

 # swaggertwo
 Swaggertwo How do you expose the swagger api from application

-CHECK the master bransch for working code
+CHECK the master branch for working code.
+The code code has swagger implementation